 Making the Series Work.

-The challenge throughout this project was making sure the posters felt unique enough to each “band” yet still coinciding with one another to feel “Fillmore-y”.
-I knew the correlation needed to be type fitting within the confines of varying shapes but also the color schemes pulled from the Atlassian brand palette.
+The challenge throughout this project was making sure the posters felt unique enough but still "Fillmore-y".
+I knew the correlation needed to be fitting type within the confines of varying shapes along with the Atlassian palette.

-The iconic Fillmore posters of the 70’s felt of that era because of the particular psychedelic lettering styles as well as the vibrant hues.
-The goal was to illustrate these posters to be reminiscent of that golden design age yet modernized for the Atlassian culture.
-Needless to say, the first thing I needed to do was research and gather previously created posters to understand what worked and what did not.
+The iconic Fillmore posters of the 70’s are characterized by the psychedelic lettering styles as well as the vibrant hues.
+My goal was to illustrate these posters to be reminiscent of that golden age yet modernized for the Atlassian culture.
+The first thing I needed to do was research and gather existing posters to understand what worked and what didn't.